D-dimensional self-gravitating lattice gas in general relativity: Friedmann Equations

 The numerical solutions of Eqs.~(\ref{eq:friedman_eq_2d}) for the case of flat space $k=\bar{k}=0$ (Einstein-de Sitter Universe) are shown in Fig.~(\ref{fig:fig5}) and (\ref{fig:fig6}).
-As shown in Fig.~(\ref{fig:fig5}), the pressure drops rapidly reaching very small value at the very early stage of the Universe.
+As shown in Fig.~(\ref{fig:fig5}), the scaled density drops rapidly with time due to the expansion of the Universe.
 The scale factor increases at a decreasing rate.
-In this case, the density is equal to a critical value at which the universe will expand forever at a decreasing rate.
+In this case, the density is equal to a critical value at which the Universe will expand forever at a decreasing rate.

-variations of the density profiles and scale factor as a function of cosmological time at high and low temperature are shown in Fig.~(\ref{fig:fig7}) for different curvatures of the spacetime.
-Time evolution of density profiles have almost a universal form with respect to space curvature and temperature.
+Variations of the density profiles and scale factor as a function of cosmological time at high and low temperatures are shown in Fig.~(\ref{fig:fig7}) for different curvatures of the spacetime.
+Time evolution of density profile has almost a universal form with respect to space curvature and temperature.
 However, the scale factor depends strongly on the combined effects of temperature and curvature.
-At low temperature (including the case of $\bar{T}=0.33$ correspond the lattice version of the radiation dominated era), the curvature has almost no effect on the change of the scale factor meaning that the universe expand in the same way.
-But at high temperature (right panel in Fig.~(\ref{fig:fig7})), the universe expands faster when the curvature increases.
-For both a flat space and curved space with negative curvature the universe expands to infinity at a decreasing rate.
-For positive curvature, the universe has a finite size as has been shown also in the a continuous model for the EOS.
+At low temperatures (including the case of $\bar{T}=0.33$ corresponds to the lattice version of the radiation-dominated era), the curvature has almost no effect on the scale factor, meaning that the Universe expands in the same way.
+But at high temperatures (right panel in Fig.~(\ref{fig:fig7})), the Universe expands faster when the curvature increases.
+For both a flat space and curved space with negative curvature, the Universe expands to infinity at a decreasing rate.
+For positive curvature, the Universe has a finite size and this has been shown also in the continuous model for the EOS.